missgreenwood/masterarbeit/Referenzen/Zusammenfassungen/zusammenfassung_Shiraki2009.md

 5. Conclusion

-- Zusammenfassung: "Bloom Filter-based user search method based on movement recors in the P2P architecture.
+- Zusammenfassung: "Bloom Filter-based user search method based on movement records in the P2P architecture.
 By applying Bloom Finger Table and geographical peer-ID assignment, the number of messages is vastly reduced compared to the naive implementation" (S. 181)